 Life of Yes!
-(LOY) Camp is designed to equip you with a way of thinking and a community rooted in you getting as much as you can out of your life.
-A day or weekend filled with habit-, value-, and courage-development activities, in an environment where you feel at home with people you just met… like summer camp for adults.
+(LOY) Sleepaway Camp is designed to equip you with a way of thinking and a community rooted in you getting as much as you can out of your life.
+A weekend filled with habit-, value-, and courage-development activities, in an environment where you feel at home with people you just met… like summer camp for adults.

 Unplugged – no phones, no tablets, no laptops.